DominicSerranoC14/interview-Qs/front-end/README.md

 1. Explain some of the pros and cons for CSS animations versus JavaScript animations.

 1. Your team deploys some changes to a production site and everything is fine.
 The next day you notice the site is down.
 What do you do?

+1. Describe a recent front-end project you have been working on.
+What were some challenges you encountered?
+What did you enjoy?